 - Eye Scream: Dudley goes for his eyes in their brutal brawl.

 - Gentle Giant: Carol observes that he's got a gentle vibe.
 This, unfortunately, doesn't help against 'the Beast' who, though Unskilled, but Strong, is vicious, doesn't hold back, and at least knows how to cause pain.

-- Power Limiter: Wears a potentially lethal one, like the others.
+- Power Limiter: Wears a potentially lethal one while in the Red Room, like the others.

 - The Quiet One: Like his canon counterpart, he doesn't say much.

 - Super Strength: He's strong enough to match 'the Beast' a.k.a.
 Blob!Dudley, who Thor estimates to be on Volstagg's level, or thereabouts.

 - Unperson: Like the others, though it's presumably been undone.

 - Bloody hell!

 One of the Red Room's prisoners, though more science experiment than Super Soldier in waiting, since his powers blew open his chest cavity.
 British, snarky, and somewhat telepathic, he and Carol - perhaps unsurprisingly - get on rather well.